Vienna Secession: Influence

-Art Nouveau is called after Vienna Secession in languages of former Austro-Hungary: secesija, szecesszió, secese, secesia, secesja, Serbian сецесија, Croatian secesija.
+Art Nouveau is named after Vienna Secession in languages of former Austro-Hungary: secesija, szecesszió, secese, secesia, secesja, Serbian сецесија, Croatian secesija.
 Vienna Secession also influenced the Polish movement Młoda Polska (Young Poland), that was also inclusive of other than Art Nouveau artistic styles and encompassed a broader approach to art, literature, and lifestyle.

 Vienna Secession influenced not only movements but also particular architects, e.g. Russian Illarion Ivanov-Schitz who created his own unique style on its base.

 From the mid-1890s onwards, Mintons in England made major contributions to Art Nouveau ceramics, many designed by Marc-Louis Solon's son Leon Solon and his colleague John Wadsworth.
 Leon Solon was hired by Mintons after his work was published in the hugely influential design magazine The Studio and he worked for the company from 1895 to 1905, including a brief stint as Art Director.
 Solon introduced designs influenced by the Vienna Secession, and a range in earthenware made from about 1901 to 1916 was branded as "Secessionist Ware".
 It was made mostly using industrial techniques that kept it relatively cheap, and was aimed at a broad market.
 The range concentrated on items bought singly or in pairs, such as jugs or vases, rather than full table services.